 - 3. Remove the axle nut cotter pin and the axle nut. - 4.
-Loosen the rear axle pinch bolt and pull out the rear axle.
+Loosen the rear axle pinch bolt and pull out the rear axle - Move the wheel to the right to separate it from the final gear case and remove the rear wheel